 It is sometimes sad to realize just how much we take for granted in our everyday lives and that a lot of laboratory work involves extensive time and effort to understand the very world about us.
 For instance―rain water…

-One of our customers at the Illinois State Water Survey, a division of the Prairie Research Institute (PRI) at the University of Illinois, is working on a long-term water pollution project with the US EPA and several other federal agencies.
+One of our customers at the State Water Survey, a division of the Prairie Research Institute (PRI) at a university, is working on a long-term water pollution project with the US EPA and several other federal agencies.
 While most of this work is fairly routine, a recent task included tracking any possible radiation exposure from the unfortunate Fukushima power plant disaster in Japan.
 Don’t panic however… they have found nothing of any consequence to affect our health and safety.

 Their pollution study has been going on for 33 years― and still counting.
 It starts by collecting rain water samples in plastic buckets around the country.
 To identify their containers they need a UV-resistant label that is both durable and that will stay permanently bonded in all types of weather.
 The perfect solution for them is our preprinted EnduraLabels that come with a special, extra-aggressive adhesive and a protective UV-resistant laminate.